The CERN Knowledge Transfer Fund bridges the gap between research and industry, so that society can benefit.

 What is the CERN Knowledge Transfer Fund?

 The CERN Knowledge Transfer Fund is a tool to bridge the gap between research and industry.
 Through a competitive process, it selects innovative projects based on a CERN technology with high potential for impact in another field than high-energy physics, with potential for positive impact on society.
-Established in 2011, the fund is supported in part through revenues from commercial agreements concludes by CERN's Knowledge Transfer Group.
+Established in 2011, the fund is supported through revenues from commercial agreements concludes by CERN's Knowledge Transfer Group.

 What is it not?